Louise Bénédicte de Bourbon: Marriage

 At first, it was proposed that she marry Louis de Bourbon, Count of Vermandois, son of Louis XIV and Louise de La Vallière.
 However, the count died in exile in 1683.
 Louis XIV arranged several marriages into princely houses of France for his legitimised children by Louise de La Vallière.
 Prior to her marriage, she saw the marriage of Philippe d'Orléans to Mademoiselle de Blois, future duchesse d'Orléans.
 Louise Bénédicte's own brother Louis de Bourbon had even had been forced to marry Mademoiselle de Nantes, eldest legitimised daughter of Louis XIV and Madame de Montespan.

 In 1692, the 15-year-old Louise Bénédicte married the 22-year-old Louis Auguste de Bourbon, Légitimé de France, Duke of Maine.

-The wedding ceremony took place on 19 May 1692 in the chapel of the Palace of Versailles, Madame de Montespan was not invited but all of Maine's siblings attended as well as the princes and princesses of the blood.
+The wedding ceremony took place on 19 May 1692 in the chapel of the Palace of Versailles.
+Madame de Montespan was not invited, but all of Maine's siblings attended, as well as the princes and princesses of the blood.
 As both the groom and his wife were physically handicapped, members of the court joked that "look at the union of a one-armed woman and a lame man!
 What a beautiful couple!".

 The marriage was not happy.
-The couple did not like each other, Louise Bénédicte found her husband weak and abhorred his lack of ambition.
-He could not stand her terrible temper and deliberate attempts to embarrass him at court.
-Louise Bénédicte's is said to have had several affairs which were known to Maine.
+The couple did not like each other; Louise Bénédicte found her husband weak and abhorred his lack of ambition, while he could not stand her terrible temper and deliberate attempts to embarrass him at court.
+Louise Bénédicte is said to have had several affairs which were known to Maine.
 To her husband, she was recorded as saying, "Just look at yourself – a lame bastard! – and you'd like to boss me?
 I am a pure bred royal princess, Monsieur, with no stain on my cradle!
 What would you be without the sticks at which everyone laughs?
 One to support your body, and the other, me, to maintain your rank!
 And this Leggy wants to rule my steps!"
 (Since Maine limped, his wife called him 'Gambillard', which meant leggy).
+Louise Bénédicte gave birth to three children in the first five years of her marriage, but they all died in early childhood.

 In order to escape the dull court of Madame de Maintenon, Louis XIV's secret wife since October 1683, the enthusiastic duchesse du Maine created a little court at the Château de Sceaux, where she entertained brilliantly and immersed herself in political intrigues.
 The château, the former residence of Jean-Baptiste Colbert and his family, was bought in 1700 by her husband for the sum of 900,000 livres.
 Louise Bénédicte spent a further 80,000 livres on its furnishings and decorations.